DataDog/kics/documentation/rules/terraform/aws/api_gateway_with_open_access.md

 }
 ```

-without specifying authorization, it allows open, unauthenticated access to your API, increasing the risk of data exposure and abuse.
-Proper configuration requires setting `authorization = "NONE"` only for the `OPTIONS` method, for example:
+Proper configuration requires setting `authorization = "NONE"` only for the `OPTIONS` method.
+For example:

 ```
 resource "aws_api_gateway_method" "example" {